 State Laws for Burial Life Insurance Plans

-In some states such as California and New York allow funeral homes to sell the product without having the need for licensed insurance professionals.
+Some states such as California and New York allow funeral homes to sell the product without having the need for licensed insurance professionals.
 Technically, this life insurance product refers to the Prepaid Burial Life Insurance Plan.